pietg/survival-sacrifice-model/README.md

 See also: vander Laan, M.J. and Jewell, N.P (2003).
 Current status and right-censored data structures when observing a marker at the censoring time.
 Annals of Statistics 31, 512–535, in particular pages 514-515.
+The picture of the survival functions can be compared with Figure 2 on p.
+46 of the 1984 paper of Turnbull and Mitchel (see above).